 You might be tempted to think of AI as only a customer-facing prospect, but you’d be missing out on some of your most valuable applications.
 Back office operations can transform with AI input, allowing your team to do what humans do best: solve problems and innovate.
 The best plan of action is to consider carefully where your biggest waste comes from and find an AI solution to plug the leak.

 The best news?
 Few organizations are creating their AI and machine learning solutions strictly in-house.
 There is an abundance of SaaS models that get you tailored done-for-you services with less hosting expense and more efficient implementation.
-The only thing you need to decide is when you’ll start.
+The only thing you need to decide is when you’ll start to incorporate AI.